thealing/GraphVisualizer/docs/README.md

 # Graph Visualizer

-Graph Visualizer is an interactive, web-based tool designed for the visualization and manipulation of mathematical graphs.
+An interactive, web-based tool designed for the visualization and manipulation of mathematical graphs.
 It employs a physics-based simulation to provide dynamic layouts, allowing users to intuitively explore graph structures through an edge list input.

 Hosted at: https://elgv.netlify.app